 Aurora Borealis

 Nearing the edge of our galaxy, the waves reach the earth and are drawn to the magnetic poles.
-As they pass through the polar atmosphere the celestial floods flouresce and light the night sky in one of nature's grandest spectacles.
+As they pass through the polar atmosphere the celestial flood flouresces and lights the night sky in one of nature's grandest spectacles.

 Aurora borealis.
 Living light blossoms, collapses and regathers in an orchestral display of color and motion.